Tag: Kevin Brennan

 The below Parliamentary question was asked by Kevin Brennan on 2016-04-19.

-To ask the Secretary of State for Business, Innovation and Skills, for how long the proposed apprenticeship levy vouchers will be valid.
+To ask the Secretary of State for Business, Innovation and Skills, when he last reviewed his Department’s industrial strategy; and if he will make a statement.

 • Kevin Brennan – 2016 Parliamentary Question to the Department for Business, Innovation and Skills